 Returns a fullword binary field containing the 32-bit Internet address of the host.
 A value of -1 is a call failure, probably indicating that an INITAPI call has not been issued.
 There is no ERRNO parameter for this call.

 GETHOSTNAME

-This call functions in the same way as the equivalent call described on page 233.
-The format of the COBOL call for the GETHOSTNAME function is:
+This call functions in the same way as the equivalent call described in "GETHOSTBYNAME" on page 250.